learning-zone/sql-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. Difference between CHAR and VARCHAR in MySQL?
+## Q. What is difference between CHAR and VARCHAR in MySQL?

 Both of them are used for string type data. `char` has fixed length and if the inserted data is less than the defined length, required no. of blank spaces are added as padding. `varchar` has variable length and no padding is used to fill up the left out space.
 So technically, varchar will save space.